 All courses offer a PGCE with 60 Master’s Level Credits with placements across two different schools over the year.
 Each week of this popular course sees Monday-Thursday being school centred with Fridays in University using the prestigious facilities of the Bedford campus.
 The innovatively designed course helps prepare you for a successful future as a specialist curriculum teacher in secondary schools in which you will be prepared to attain Chartered Teacher Status in the future.

-In studying Secondary Music, you will be on a course designed to enable you to join a challenging and rewarding profession – becoming an effective and inspiring teacher who draws on broad subject specific knowledge and secure understanding of teaching and learning theories - with the knowledge and skills to lead learning and initiate change in educational settings
+In studying Secondary Geography, you will be on a course designed to enable you to join a challenging and rewarding profession – becoming an effective and inspiring teacher who draws on broad subject specific knowledge and secure understanding of teaching and learning theories - with the knowledge and skills to lead learning and initiate change in educational settings

-- You will explore your understanding of teaching and learning secondary music, as you apply your subject knowledge and expertise to planning teaching and managing the classroom; honing your skills of critical self-evaluation and improvement
+- You will explore your understanding of teaching and learning secondary geography, as you apply your subject knowledge and expertise to planning teaching and managing the classroom; honing your skills of critical self-evaluation and improvement

 - You will develop your creativity and team-working skills, preparing you to influence and lead in educational settings and enhancing your own sense of independence